metacpan/metacpan-cpan-extracted/distros/M/Mojo-Pg-Role-PromiseClass/README.md

 ## copyright and license

-This software is copyright (c) 2019 by Roger Crew.
+This software is Copyright (c) 2019 by Roger Crew.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free software, licensed under:

+  The Artistic License 2.0 (GPL Compatible)